haykgrigo3/TimeCapsuleLLM/README.md

 # V0 Model Behavior & Limitations

 Early prompts show the model responding with 1800's language and behavior.
-For example, I prompted it with "Who art Henry?" and it replied "I know that man, I have did not a black, the storm." and yeah that sentences makes no sense but the LLM is recognizing I'm asking about a person.
-I should have around 1-2GB of data
+For example, I prompted it with "Who art Henry?" and it replied "I know that man, I have did not a black, the storm." and yeah that sentence makes no sense but the LLM is recognizing I'm asking about a person.

 ![TimeLockLLM Sample Output](https://github.com/haykgrigo3/TimeCapsuleLLM/blob/main/london_1800_1850_v0/timelockllm_sample_output.png?raw=true)